junioraw/irontrade/README.md

 - [Documentation][docs-rs]
 - [Changelog](CHANGELOG.md)

-**irontrade** is a library for interacting with different trading brokers, as well as creating custom local brokers for more streamlined testing.
+**irontrade** is a library defining an interface for interacting with different trading brokers, as well as custom data providers for strategy testing.

-For live and paper trading it currently supports Alpaca through [apca](https://github.com/d-e-s-o/apca), which is a large inspiration for this crate.

-For testing, it has a simulated trading client provider, which can rely on a remote or local backend.

 Usage
 ----